WallarooLabs/wally/testing/performance/WALLAROO_PERFORMANCE_TESTING_GUIDE.md

 - **Cluster Create Command**: Allows for reproduction if neccessary.

-- **Wallaroo Commands**: Commands used to start Wallaroo workers, Giles Receiver, Giles Sender(s), and the Metrics UI.
+- **Wallaroo Commands**: Commands used to start Wallaroo workers, Data Receiver, Giles Sender(s), and the Metrics UI.

 - **Walalroo Version**: Commit or version used for testing.